jkaardal/csvnav/README.md

 ```
 Note that groups are then accessed by two "indexes", namely the column name and the key.

 `Navigator` has some more functionality that I have not described here but this covers the basics.
-The docstring will then cover the rest when I have time to write it.
-The code is fairly poorly documented overall at the moment but will be improved in the near future.
+Refer to the docstrings of the various methods of the `Navigator` class for more information.

 ## About